riipay/riipay-wordpress-plugin/readme.txt

 = 1.0.2 =
 * Allow merchant to add surcharge to customers when they make payments using Riipay
+* Make Riipay visible to store administrators only when in sandbox environment
+* Set plugin settings default value

 = 1.0.1 =
 * Allow merchant to enabled Riipay price display on product widget